50 Essential Accessories for Men Over 50

 An heirloom timepiece

-By the time you hit 50, you should have a signature timepiece—something that’s less a watch than it is an investment.
-It’s the thing you’re gonna give your kid, and he’s gonna give it to his kid, and on (and on).
-Let’s be clear, though: This is not the type of thing you’ll want to buy willy-nilly over the internet.
-Check it out in person.
-Get a feel for the mechanisms and materials.
-See how it looks with you best suit—and worst jeans.
-(You’ll be wearing it with everything, after all.)
+By the time you hit 50, you should have a signature timepiece—something that's less a watch than it is an investment.
+It's the thing you're gonna give your kid, and he's gonna give it to his kid, and on (and on).
+Let's be clear, though: This is not the type of thing you'll want to buy willy-nilly.

-If you need a starting point, check out the peerless wares of Jaegar LeCoultre.
-Their top-notch materials and elegant designs project a globe-trotting sophistication that’s impervious to the fickle and ever-changing tides of fashion trends.
-Put another way: A Jaegar watch will be cool from now ’til the end of time.
+If you need a starting point, check out the peerless wares of Tag Heuer.
+Their top-notch materials and elegant designs project a globe-trotting sophistication that's impervious to the fickle and ever-changing tides of fashion trends.

 There are times in a man's life when he needs to keep documents clean and pristine, with or without a briefcase.
 This perfectly sized leather portfolio from Valextra will take the wear-and-tear on behalf of your important papers, and look better everyday by doing so.